by Brian A. Wilkins

 The COVID Blog is my duty.
 I now have a responsibility to the public to continue covering these stories.
 This experience was scary for sure.
 I honestly don’t know what was wrong with me and/or what happened.
 All I can do is read, learn and hope the problem is resolved for good and the new prophylaxis treatments prevent it from ever happening again.
 But rest assured I’ll keep going as long as my body permits.
 Stay vigilant and protect your friends and loved ones.

 Our readers fund The COVID Blog.
-Please SUPPORT US VIA PAYPAL to ensure we stay up and running online.
+Please DONATE to ensure we stay up and running online.